Sumit-Kumar7796/v4l2loopback/README.md

-there are distribution-specific differences on how to get the correct kernel headers (or to install a compilation toolchain). documenting all those possibilities would go far beyond the scope of `v4l2loopback`. please understnd that we cannot provide support for questions regarding dependencies.
+there are distribution-specific differences on how to get the correct kernel headers (or to install a compilation toolchain). documenting all those possibilities would go far beyond the scope of `v4l2loopback`. please understand that we cannot provide support for questions regarding dependencies.

 # BUILD